What are Amazon Ad-Supported Kindles and Fire tablets?

 Ads have now been removed from the Ad-Supported Kindle home screen and are currently only displayed in sleep mode.

 The ad-supported Kindles will display ads on the screensaver while in sleep mode and on the home screen as a banner at the bottom with a sponsored label.
 The Fire tablets will have their ads on the lock screen.
-Additionally, the only promotional content you'll see on the home screen now is recommended books based on books you already own.
+The only promotional content you'll see on the home screen now is recommended books based on your reading history.

 If you regret getting the ad-supported device, you can always pay the difference to remove the ads, plus the applicable taxes.
 To do so, go into the device's settings or use your Amazon account.
-If ads don't bother you anymore, the ad-supported Kindle might not be such a bad idea, and you will save money in the process.
+If ads don't bother you anymore, the ad-supported Kindle might not be such a bad idea, and you will save money.

 What device should you get?